abdelmaoulagr/Healthcare_ETL/README.md

 - Turn on and trigger the `healthcare_etl_pipeline` DAG

 ## 📌 Notes
-- irflow task logs provide full traceability.
+- Airflow task logs provide full traceability.

 - Extracted JSON files are saved in `/data/raw/`, and processed CSVs in `/data/processed/`.